Main menu

 Chapter 7: Mineral carbonation and industrial uses of carbon dioxide

-The Chapter describes two rather different options for carbon dioxide (CO
+The Chapter describes two rather different options for carbon dioxide (CO2) storage:

 Mineral carbonation is based on the reaction of CO 2 with metal oxide bearing materials to form insoluble carbonates, with calcium and magnesium being the most attractive metals.
 In nature such a reaction is called silicate weathering and takes place on a geological time scale.
-It involves naturally occurring silicates as the source of alkaline and alkaline-earth metals and consumes atmospheric CO
+It involves naturally occurring silicates as the source of alkaline and alkaline-

 Suitable materials may also be alkaline industrial residues, such as slag from steel production or fly ash, especially from lignite fired steam/ power plants which contain high calcium and magnesium parts, blast furnace and converter dust and sludges, waste from municipal solid waste incinerators, ash from paper recycling, stainless steel slag and waste cement.